ctlee/BioChemCoRe-2018/docs/system-prep/tutorial.md

 4. Once split, each chain will show up in the "Entry List" pane on the left.
 Select chain A by clicking the blue dot.

+5. **Cut your structure down to the desired length.** With chain A selected, go to `Tasks` and go to "Multiple Sequence Alignment".
+This window shows the sequence of your loaded protein highlighted in dark letters.
+If there's additional data in the pdb file about unresolved residues, there may be some light shaded letters as well.

+In the MSA window, click on `File > Import Sequence`.
+Then go one directory up and load HSP90.fasta.
+Ensure that the loaded sequence begins with "VETFA" and ends with "TLFVE".
+Now, click the "Pairwise Alignment" button, which looks like two blue arrows going opposite directions.

+Do you have any dark-shaded residues extending past the beginnig or end of the reference sequence?
+If so, go to the sequence view at the bottom of the main Maestro window, and right-click any overhanging residues, then click "Delete"

-5. With Chain A selected, click the "Protein Preparation" button in the top bar.
+6. With Chain A selected, click the "Protein Preparation" button in the top bar.
 This will open up the Protein Preparation workflow tab.

    TODO: Image of protein prep window